Stuttgart: Baden-Württemberg

 The trauma of the early 1970s was quickly left behind, starting in 1974 with the 1974 FIFA World Cup and the opening of the Stuttgart S-Bahn on 1 October 1978 with a scheduled three routes. from 17 to 19 June 1983, ten European heads of state and representatives from the European Union met in Stuttgart for a summit and there made the Solemn Declaration on European Union.
 In 1986, the European Athletics Championships of that year were held in the Neckarstadion.
 Mikhail Gorbachev, while on a trip to West Germany to offer a spot for a West German astronaut in a Soviet space mission, visited Stuttgart 14 June 1989 and was the honored guest of a sumptuous reception held at the New Palace.

 Since the monumental happenings of the 1980s, Stuttgart has continued being an important centre of not just Europe, but also the world.
 In 1993, the World Horticultural Exposition, for which two new bridges were built, and World Athletics Championships of that year took place in Stuttgart in the Killesburg park and Gottlieb-Daimler-Stadion respectively, bringing millions of new visitors to the city.
 At the 1993 WCA, British athlete Sally Gunnell and the United States Relay team both set world records.
-In 2003, Stuttgart applied for the 2012 Summer Olympics but failed in their bid when the German Committee for the Olympics decided on Leipzig to host the Olympics in Germany.
+In 2003, Stuttgart applied for the 2012 Summer Olympics but failed when the German Committee for the Olympics decided on Leipzig to host the Olympics in Germany.
 Three years later, in 2006, Stuttgart once again hosted the FIFA World Cup as it had in 1974.